 Music x Innovation x Technology B.Mus

-The goal of the program is to train students in a broad range of musical skills so that they can create their own niche, excel, and flourish in the ever-changing musical environment of the 21st century.
+The aim of the course is to train students in a wide range of music skills so that they can create their own place, excel and flourish in the ever-changing musical environment of the 21st century.

 • Open for applications